 Businesses must adopt new mobile technologies and be more flexible with access to their IT infrastructure or risk losing top talent to their rivals, according to Cisco's chief technology officer.
 Commenting on Cisco's latest Connected World report, Ian Foddering, CTO at Cisco UK & Ireland, said

 As expected Hewlett-Packard's board has brought to an end the reign of Leo Apotheker, who officially steps down to be replaced by the former CEO of eBay Meg Whitman.
 The move ends two days of intense speculation that Apotheker's card was marked.
-He has seen the value of the vendor almost half in his

 A Home Office report into policing has labelled police IT as not being fit for purpose and made recommendations to shake up a mess of different IT systems across 43 forces which is hindering police attempts to fight crime.